 At that time, Fr.
 Joseph Longofono of Topeka, KS, agreed to serve the All Saints parish for Divine Liturgy once every month or two, and also for occasional special services.
 Fr.
 Longofono is also the presiding priest for our parish council.

 Sept.
 20, 2020, marked Fr.
 Isaac's final Sunday in the Orthodox priesthood, following his requesting and receiving official permission from His Eminence Metropolitan +Joseph, to be laicized and restored to the laity for the sake of his family.
 He is now Mr. Isaac Farha.

-Our thanks for his dedicated service to the All Saints and Holy Transfiguration parishes.
+Our thanks and overwhelming gratitude for his dedicated service to the All Saints and Holy Transfiguration parishes.

 * * * * *

 On Sunday, May 31, 2020, Hieromonk David (Fr.
 Daniel) fell asleep in Christ in hospital that morning at 9:20 a.m.
 Eastern at the age of 74 years.
 "O Lord Jesus Christ, grant rest to the soul of Thy departed servant, the Hieromonk David."

 VIDEO OF FUNERAL AND BURIAL: On Wednesday, June 3, 2020, we received in an email from Fr.
 Archimandrite Sergius, the Abbot of St. Tikhon's Monastery, three links to videos of that day's funeral service and burial (INCLUDED BELOW) of now named Archimandrite David (formerly Fr.
 Daniel) Griffith.
 This high honorary title of Archimandrite (literally, "chief of a sheepfold") is given to a celibate monastic priest as a mark of respect or gratitude for service to the Orthodox Church.

 Three videos for Archimandrite Daniel Griffith

 1) Funeral - Evlogitaria (https://youtu.be/KWTzqHiglvc)